airinnova/README/README.rst

 4.4 Code coverage
 ~~~~~~~~~~~~~~~~~

-When testing with *pytest* it is possible to create a report which show which parts of the code base have been executed and which haven't.
+When testing with *pytest* it is possible to create a report which shows which parts of the code base have been executed and which have not.
 This can be a help in identifying parts of the code base which are not yet tested.
 To generate a *coverage report* with *pytest* a plug-in called *pytest-cov* can be used.
 Coverage results can also be displayed nicely on *Codecov.io*.

 * *pytest-cov* https://pytest-cov.readthedocs.io/en/latest/
 * *Codecov.io* https://codecov.io/